jacqvanjaarsveld/Balena-Server-Pi2/README.md

 The server-client interaction can be monitored from the Balena webportal.

-This repository also contains a Youtube link to a video in which we demonstarte the functioning of our server
+This repository also contains a Youtube link to a video in which we demonstarte the functioning of our server.

 ## Authors: James Burness (BNRJAM019), Jacq van Jaarsveld (VJRJAC003)